ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 | 2022 | London   |                         35 |                               25 |
 | 2021 | Cardiff  |                         26 |                               18 |

-**Note that csvcubed does not currently support data sets containing multiple measures in the [pivoted shape](#pivoted-shape).**
+**csvcubed does not currently support data sets containing multiple measures in the [pivoted shape](#pivoted-shape).**

-### Converting from the Pivoted Shape to the Canonical Shape
+### Converting to the Canonical Shape

 Since csvcubed doesn't current support multi-measure data sets in the [pivoted shape](#pivoted-shape), it is often necessary to convert your data from the [pivoted shape](#pivoted-shape) into the [canonical shape](#canonical-shape).
-See the following examples using the [pandas library](https://pandas.pydata.org/) in python and using [tibble](https://tibble.tidyverse.org/) in R to convert from a pivoted to the canonical shape.
+See the following examples using the [pandas library](https://pandas.pydata.org/) in python and the [tidyverse library](https://tidyverse.org/) in R to convert from the pivoted to the canonical shape.

-Starting with a dataframe looking in the pivoted form:
+Starting with a dataframe in the pivoted shape:

 | Year | Location | Number of 'Arthur's Bakes' | Revenue (GBP Sterling, Millions) |
 |:-----|:---------|---------------------------:|---------------------------------:|